Earn Your Diploma at UPEACE Through Amani Institute!

 How it works

-After completing the 6-month journey with Amani Institute for the Post Graduate Certificate in Social Innovation Management (2 months online, and 4 months of “Immersion” in Kenya, India or Brazil), you can choose two different UPeace online classes which are most applicable to you.
+After completing the 6-month journey with Amani Institute for the Post Graduate Certificate in Social Innovation Management (3 months online, and 3 months of “Immersion” in Kenya, India or Brazil) or the same program digital edition (5 months remotely), you can choose two different UPeace online classes which are most applicable to you.

 For example, you could learn how to create a monitoring plan for the M&E of a project or program (Mission Impossible?
 Measuring Outcomes and Impact), or how to draw a comprehensive social media plan that is cause-oriented (Social Media for Social Innovation).
 Or, you could understand your own personal strengths and how to use them best to your advantage (Designing Your Life: Innovating from the Inside Out), or how to apply design thinking methodology in the field of education, examining the challenges facing educators in light of changes in society, information flows, advancing technologies (Educating In Changing Times: Reflect, Rethink, Rebuild).